samyarmodabber/lecturenotes-neurocomputing/neurocomputing/2-linear/5-Multiclassification.md

     \mathbf{y} = \sigma(W \times \mathbf{x} + \mathbf{b})
 $$

 The outputs are between 0 and 1, but they do not sum to one.
-Each output neuron performs **linear regression for soft classification** on their class:
+Each output neuron performs a **logistic regression for soft classification** on their class:

 $$y_j = P(\text{class} = j | \mathbf{x})$$